abilian/abilian-developer-guide/design-architecture.rst

 Tools for Test Driven Development
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We're using py.test as our primary test runner and test framework, as we believe it to me the most "pythonic" of all testing frameworks (much more so that the standard library's ``unittest`` module, which is clearly heavily influence by Java and indirectly SmallTalk).
+We're using py.test as our primary test runner and test framework, as we believe it to me the most "pythonic" of all testing frameworks (much more so that the standard library's ``unittest`` module, which is clearly heavily influenced by Java and indirectly SmallTalk).
 This was not always the case, so we plan to migrate our tests progressively to fully leverage py.test as a testing framework (and not just a test runner).

 TODO: